 This isn't to say that we never eat anything but chicken, but since chicken is so economical and versatile, it has definitely been my focus in terms of recipe development during the last 6 months.
 Needless to say, you can expect a lot more chicken recipes coming to the blog in the near future.

-This Instant Pot Lemon Chicken recipe is Paleo and Whole30 compliant as well as low FODMAP.
-I love cooking with citrus as you don't need much to create tons of flavour, and most citrus fruits are low in FODMAPs.
+This Low FODMAP Instant Pot Lemon Chicken recipe is also Paleo and Whole30 compliant, low in lactose, and gluten-free (but not entirely dairy-free due to the use of ghee or clarified butter).
+I love cooking with citrus as you don't need much to create tons of flavor, and most citrus fruits are low in FODMAPs.

-The equipment I use to make this Instant Pot Lemon Chicken recipe include:
+The equipment I use to make this Low FODMAP Instant Pot Lemon Chicken recipe includes:

-For this recipe, I typically use eight bone-in, skin on chicken thighs.
-You may notice, however, that I only have seven thighs on the platter in these photos (I screwed up when taking them out of the freezer–oops).
+For this low FODMAP lemon chicken recipe, I typically use eight bone-in, skin on chicken thighs.
+You may notice, however, that I only have seven thighs on the platter in these photos (I screwed up when taking them out of the freezer--oops).
 If you think 8 thighs will be too many for you, you can use as few as 6.